Global Tower in Frankfurt

 |995 m2 office space - divisible from 500 m2||7th floor (6.
 OG)||immediately|

 Global Tower is located in the Financial District and the project is turning an existing office tower into a new office building.
 The high-rise building formerly housing Commerzbank will be completely gutted, given a new entrance and completely repositioned.
-Construction will start in the summer of 2018, with completion planned for the summer of 2020.
+Construction will start in the summer of 2018, with completion planned for the winter of 2021.
 The total investment volume will be just under EUR 270 million.
-The project is being developed by GEG (German Estate Group AG) according to the plans of MSM (Meyer Schmitz-Morkramer) architects.
-For internal design and further design elements, MSM Architekten will work with Frankfurt interior designer Oana-Erica Rosen.
+The project is being developed by GEG (German Estate Group AG) according to the plans of Meyer Schmitz-Morkramer architects (after splitting the office named holger meyer architektur and caspar.).
+For internal design and further design elements, the architects will work with Frankfurt interior designer Oana-Erica Rosen.
 By implementing the latest sustainability standards, the former administrative building will aim for a “Platinum” green building certification.

 Ulrich Höller, Chairman of the Executive Board of GEG said: “As a high-rise classic, Global Tower is a building with a special character that meets all the requirements of modern and international office solutions.
 We expect high demand, especially from the international business world.
 This is attributable to the growing shortage of large areas of more than 10,000 square meters, as well as the additional demand triggered by Brexit.”